What Is Customer Experience Analytics?

 4. Real-Time Dashboards

 CX practitioners can stay up with current consumer trends by using the informative real-time customer data that is presented in the form of dashboards.
 This feature is at the core of any customer experience platform with customer analytics serving as the brain.
 It can track customer conversations, NPS (Net Promoter Score) over time, campaign performance, online vs in-store transactions, and a variety of other metrics.
-Visualization of the entire metrics in the form of pie charts and Venn diagrams make it easy to interpret the data at a glance.
+Visualization of the entire metrics in the form of pie charts and Venn diagrams makes it easy to interpret the data at a glance.

 5. Brand Analysis